Saucon Valley Country Club

 Saucon Valley Country Club is a country club in Upper Saucon Township in the Lehigh Valley region of eastern Pennsylvania near both Allentown and Bethlehem.
 Its facilities include three 18-hole golf courses and a six-hole beginners course.

-The old course has hosted eight United States Golf Association (USGA) tournaments, including the 1992, 2000, and 2022 U.S. Senior Opens.
+The old course has hosted nine United States Golf Association (USGA) tournaments, including the 1992, 2000, and 2022 U.S. Senior Opens.
 In 2009, it was the site of the U.S. Women's Open.
 Five years later, it was the host of the U.S. Mid-Amateur.
 Saucon Valley Country Club is also the home site of the Lehigh University golf team.
 All three of Saucon Valley's 18-hole courses have made appearances on golf magazine rankings of top courses.